-In October of last year, New York City's "Fair Chance Act," officially banning the box for all private and public employers operating within city limits went into effect.
+In October 2015, New York City's "Fair Chance Act," officially banning the box for all private and public employers operating within city limits went into effect.
 Under the law, businesses cannot ask questions about criminal history on job applications and must wait to conduct a background check on an applicant until after making a conditional offer of employment.
 Now that the law is in place, the New York City Commission on Human Rights wants to add new rules to the law.
 These changes, if approved, would require employers to adjust their processes for vetting their applicants further.

 According to a report from the law website Lexology.com, the NYC Commission on Human Rights wants to impose several new rules upon employers regarding job applications.
 Already, private businesses in New York City have had to revise their job applications to remove questions about criminal history.
 If the Commission gets its wish, companies in the city would be legally barred from including language in their applications asking candidates to authorize future background checks.
 In fact, the rules would prohibit employers from even explicitly stating that there is a requirement for a background check for certain positions.
 That's not to say that there would be a ban on companies from actually requiring background checks; they just couldn't make that requirement clear on applications or job listings.